Axway/open-banking-docs/content/en/docs/Validation/postman.md

 ---
 title: "Functional tests with Postman"
 linkTitle: "Testing with Postman"
-description: Use postman to test all Open Banking APIs are working as expected
+description: Use Postman to test all Open Banking APIs are working as expected
 weight: 1
 date: 2021-09-02
 ---